Check PC Hardware Manufacturer & Model via WMIC in CMD

 wmic bios get serialnumber

-Check disk drives information
+Check out your disk drives

 wmic diskdrive get model,size,serialnumber